-- Any applicant who is not offered a place at their highest preferred secondary school will automatically be placed on the waiting list of that school. - Sefton Admissions Team will operate a waiting list for every oversubscribed school b) included within this scheme, from the time that places are allocated in March, until the end of the first term of the 2024 academic year (end of December 2024).
-The waiting list will be maintained in accordance with the school's admission criteria and if a place becomes available, it will be offered to the next child on the list.
+- a) Any applicant who is not offered a place at their highest preferred secondary school will automatically be placed on the waiting list of that school. - b) Sefton Admissions Team will operate a waiting list for every oversubscribed school included within this scheme, from the time that places are allocated in March, until the end of the first term of the 2026 academic year (end of December 2026).
+The waiting list will be maintained in accordance with the school's admission criteria and if a place becomes available, it will be offered to the next child on the list. - c) After the closing date for receiving appeals, the waiting list will be amended to only include those pupils for whom appeals have been submitted. - d) The offer of any place from a waiting list will be made via telephone, email, or letter.
+If no response is received within 1 week, the applicant will be removed from the waiting list as a declined offer, and the next applicant will be contacted automatically and offered the place. - e) The governing bodies of voluntary aided (or academy) faith schools, which are not included within this scheme, may maintain an individual waiting list for their school.

-- c) After the closing date for receiving appeals, the waiting list will be amended to only include those pupils for whom appeals have been submitted. - The offer of any place from a waiting list will be made via telephone, email, or letter.
-If no d) response is received within 1 week, the applicant will be removed from the waiting list as a declined offer, and the next applicant will be contacted automatically and offered the place. - The governing bodies of voluntary aided (or academy) faith schools, which are not included e) within this scheme, may maintain an individual waiting list for their school. - Waiting lists MUST, by law, be held and maintained in priority order, using the f) school's admissions criteria.
+- f) Waiting lists MUST, by law, be held and maintained in priority order, using the school's admissions criteria.
 A waiting list cannot be ordered based on the date an application was submitted.
-Waiting lists are subject to change at any time as other applications are added/removed or due to changes of circumstances.
+Waiting lists are subject to change at any time as other applications are added, removed or due to other changes of a child's circumstances.
 Therefore, a child can move up or down on a waiting list.
 If a place becomes available, it will be offered to the next child on the waiting list.
-As per the School Admissions Code 2021. - All other applications that are made outside of the normal admissions round (In Year g) admissions) should be submitted directly to Sefton Admissions Team.
+Inclusion on a school's waiting list does NOT mean that a place will eventually become available.
+As per the School Admissions Code 2021. - g) All other applications that are made outside of the normal admissions round (In Year admissions) should be submitted directly to Sefton Admissions Team.
 These applications, where appropriate, will be added onto a school's waiting list (in admissions criteria order, as above).
-If a place becomes available it will be offered to the next child on the waiting list.
+If a place becomes available, it will be offered to the next child on the waiting list.
 The applicant will be contacted as described in part d) above.

-Timetable for Coordinating Secondary School Admissions 2024
+Timetable for Coordinating Secondary School Admissions 2026